Only very innovative products worked differently, and experimented with new approaches.

 SPAs are best used when there is no need for SEO (search engine optimization).
 For example for apps that work behind a login.

-Search engines, while improving every day, have still troubles indexing sites built with an SPA approach rather than the traditional server-rendered pages.
+Search engines, while improving every day, still have trouble indexing sites built with an SPA approach rather than the traditional server-rendered pages.
 This is the case for blogs.
-If you are going to rely on search engines, don’t even bother with creating a single page application without having a server rendered part as well.
+If you are going to rely on search engines, don't even bother with creating a single page application without having a server rendered part as well.

 Since you get rid of the default browser navigation, URLs must be managed manually.

-This part of an application is called router.
-Some frameworks already take care of them for you (like Ember), other require libraries that will do this job (like React Router).
+This part of an application is called the router.
+Some frameworks already take care of them for you (like Ember), others require libraries that will do this job (like React Router).

-This problem can now be solved using the History API offered by browsers, but most of the times you’ll use a library that internally uses that API.
+This problem can now be solved using the History API offered by browsers, but most of the time you'll use a library that internally uses that API, like React Router.